 Public Use Computers

-- 4 homework computers for children in pre-K through 7th grade for schoolwork and homework only.
+- 8 open use computers for children in pre-K through 7th grade for homework and recreation.

 - 4 library catalog computers for children and adult caregivers to look up items in the library catalog.